International affairs

 A scholar at the Center for European Studies traces the unexpected causes of the opening of divided Berlin.

-Biden on Foreign Policy at Harvard
+Vice President Joe Biden on Foreign policy at Harvard Kennedy School

 The vice president on Ebola, ISIL, China, and Russia at HKS